AcademySoftwareFoundation/OpenColorIO/_sources/userguide/config_syntax.txt

     luma: [0.2126, 0.7152, 0.0722]

-These are the luminance coeficients, which can be used by OCIO-supporting applications when adjusting saturation (e.g in an image-viewer when displaying a single channel)
+These are the luminance coeficients, which can be used by OCIO-supporting applications when adjusting saturation (e.g. in an image-viewer when displaying a single channel)

 .. note::